daniel-molina/visualequation/README.md

 ## Installation

-_Personal note_: I prefer installing programs with the tools of my operative system, however, I did not package visualequation for any distribution yet.
-In the case of python, installing software with pip and related tools is almost a standard.
-If you know how to manage pip in your system, perfect, follow your way.
-If you have no clue and want me to explain all the details about how to install visualequation, I feel that I have certain responsability of telling you something that works.
-If you use Ubuntu 18.04 or 16.04 it worked for me to install the provided packages (if you install from PyPI you only need pip)
+I did not package visualequation for any distribution yet.
+In the case of python, installing software with pip and related tools is almost a standard so I decided to use it first.
+If you know how to manage pip in your system, perfect, follow your way to install visualequation.
+If you have no clue and want me to explain all the details about how to install it, I feel that I have certain responsability of telling you something that works.
+If you use Debian 9.0 or Ubuntu 18.04/16.04 it worked for me to install the provided packages (if you install from PyPI you only need pip)

 $ sudo apt-get install python-pip python-setuptools python-wheel